Faculty & Research

 Recent Notable Faculty Publications

 The Impact of Banning Confidential Settlements on Discrimination Dispute Resolution, 77 Vand.
-L. Rev. (forthcoming) (co-authored with Joni Hersch).
+L. Rev. (forthcoming) (with Joni Hersch).

 Faculty Scholarship